 Let me introduce myself...
-I am Dr. Horst Mueller, an Alberta-registered psychologist (College of Alberta Psychologists Practice Permit #1290) with a special interest in clinical health psychology and applied psychophysiology and biofeedback.
+I am Dr. Horst Mueller, an Alberta-registered psychologist (College of Alberta Psychologists Practice Permit #1290) with a special interest in clinical health psychology and applied psychophysiology and biofeedback and over 40 years of experience as a psychological practitioner.

 I am listed with the Canadian Register of Health Service Psychologists (CRHSP) and I am also a Senior-Fellow of the Biofeedback Certification International Alliance (BCIA), and a Diplomate-Fellow of the International College of Prescribing Psychologists (ICPP) and the Prescribing Psychologists' Register (PPR).
 I am Board-Certified in both EEG neurofeedback and psychopharmacology.